pydata/numexpr/README.txt

 ======================================

-When compiled with Intel's VML (Vector Math Library), you will be able to use some additional functions for controling its use.
+When compiled with Intel's VML (Vector Math Library), you will be able to use some additional functions for controlling its use.
 These are:

   * set_vml_accuracy_mode(mode):  Set the accuracy for VML operations.